-A “champagne supernova”, as Maureen Callahan calls him in her book, Alexander McQueen, was a pioneer of the 1990s fashion.
+A “champagne supernova”, as Maureen Callahan calls him in her book, Alexander McQueen, was a pioneer of 1990s fashion.
 Along with Marc Jacobs, he was one of the most influential designers of the industry, remembered for his raw and powerful shows and his theatrical designs.
 Today, we will see the inspiration behind the art of Alexander McQueen.

 The collection he launched in 1992 was so amazing that Isabella Blow, an eccentric stylist of Vogue, purchased the whole line.
 She was also the one who convinced him to use the name Alexander as he was beginning his fashion career.
-Blow and McQueen were very close friends, and he always sought her advice and opinion.
+Blow and McQueen became very close friends, and he always sought her advice and opinion.
 She had a significant impact on him.
-She was the only one who believed in him in the early stages of his career when everyone else called him “enfant terrible,” a reference to his chubbiness, and “a hooligan of English fashion” (Daily Telegraph).
+Blow was the only one who believed in him in the early stages of his career when everyone else called him “enfant terrible,” a reference to his chubbiness, and “a hooligan of English fashion” (Daily Telegraph).

 Louis Vuitton and Gucci

 In 1996, Givenchy, who owned the house of Louis Vuitton, approached Alexander McQueen.
 His technique fascinated them; he didn’t sketch the design of any clothes, but instead, he created them on the spot.
 He would take a pair of scissors and some fabric, and he worked directly on the model.
 Louis Vuitton saw his process of adding garments and embroidery and chopping things off as true couture.

 However, McQueen felt restricted at Louis Vuitton; he did not have the freedom to create what he wanted.
 So, in December of 2000, he left and started working for Gucci.
 They invested in McQueen, and the money allowed the artist to unfold his creativity.